noelpena/ezer/README.md

 -   [ ] is last modified being updated on edits?
 -   [ ] Preference of language
 -   [ ] View Records within a Deposit
+-   [ ] Be able to delete deposits
+-   [ ] Resend to send auth emails https://resend.com/docs/send-with-supabase-smtp
 -   [ ] Add sum for open deposits on deposit list (view deposits would show deposit view.
 Add missing fields.
 Only for open deposits)